ag999git/001-mirror/08-oop2/050-ch8-multiple-inherit-super.md

 # Note: The order of method calls in action() for Dog1 and Dog2 is different due to the different MRO caused by the order of inheritance.

 ```

+>Key Insight:
+>super() does NOT mean “go to parent” — it means “go to next class in MRO”.

 ### Constructor Flow for `Dog1`